A Tale of Noble and Ignoble Scientists, Harvard, and the U.N.

-Harvard’s Haiti cholera study can be seen as an advert for Pacific Biosciences where some of them owned stock.
-The photo shows off Pacific Sciences $700 million DNA sequencing machine.
-Their 2011 2nd quarter revenues totaled $10.6 million and gross profit, $7.9 million.
+Harvard’s Haiti cholera study can be seen as an advert for Pacific Biosciences where some of the scientists owned stock.
+The photo shows off Pacific Sciences’ $700 million DNA sequencing machine.
+Their 2011 second-quarter revenues totaled $10.6 million and gross profit, $7.9 million.

 Dr. John Mekalanos and his corporate interests

 Dr. Mekalanos is involved in cholera-vaccine development.
 He and Harvard University receive royalties from Vaccines Technologies Inc., a company that entered an exclusive license and development agreement with Celldex Therapeutics Inc. (formerly AVANT Immunotherapeutics, Inc.) in January 2009.
 The agreement allows VTI to develop and commercialize Celldex’s CholeraGarde(R) vaccine program.

 He is co-founder of three biotechnology firms, Virus Research Institute, PharmAthene and most recently, Matrivax).
 Virus Research Institute later merged with another company and became Avant Immunotherapeutics, a firm that receives grants from the National Institutes of Health (NIH).